dextra/challenges/backend/README.md

 Hey!
 Thanks to applying for this position, we hope you can learn something new.

-What would we like to see in this challenge?

-How you work!
-It’s the main proposal we apply challenges for all applicants
+The main purpose of this challenge is to see how you work and how you solve problems.

 So, let’s start.

 ## Introduction

-This challenge is based on you creating a REST API to complete some requirements.
+The challenge here is to create a REST API that fulfils some requirements.

-We made a partnership with this [website](https://www.potterapi.com) (of course the partnership is only to be more friendly in text) it provides for us a lot of information about harry potter.
+We made a partnership with this [website](https://www.potterapi.com) (of course the partnership is only to be more friendly in text) it provides us a lot of information about the Harry Potter series.

 We propose you create a CRUD application for harry potter characters, in our opinion an amazing film.

 Your application must be able to:
-* Create new character
+* Create a new character
 * Read a single character or all characters
 * Update a single character
 * Delete a single character

-But, to complete the full challenge, when you create a new character, we would like to save the correct house of character and for that, you can integrate your application with potter api.
+But, to save the correct house which the character belongs to, that can be achieve by integrating with the potter api mentioned earlier

 ## So, what do we expect?